agiledev-students-fall2022/final-project-team-decider/CONTRIBUTING.md

 * Run npm install for dependencies in package.json file

 ## Instructions for building and testing the project
-* Run npm start to launch the React.js server
+* Run npm start
+* Run make to compile into wasm